coverclock/com-diag-hazer/README.md

 a remote UDP socket, write it to a device, and display the interpreted information.

-Hazer also includes a rtktool application that is a point-to-multipoint GNSS router that can receive data via a UDP socket from a remote gpstool and forward it to one or more remote gpstools via UDP.
+Hazer also includes an rtktool application that is a point-to-multipoint GNSS router that can receive data via a UDP socket from a remote gpstool and forward it to one or more remote gpstools via UDP.
 This is used along with gpstool to implement a DGNSS system using a stationary base station in survey